UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

 **********************************************************************************************************************************
 Coverage status
 **********************************************************************************************************************************
-It is possible to track the current coverage in the coverpoint/cross with the function ``get_coverage()``, which returns the percentage value in a real number.
+It is possible to track the current coverage in the coverpoint/cross with the function ``get_coverage()``, which returns a real
+number representing the percentage value.
 There are 2 coverage interpretations:

 * **Bins Coverage**: represents the percentage of the number of bins which are covered *(covered_bins/total_bins)*
 * **Hits Coverage**: represents the percentage of the number of hits in relation to the number of min_hits for all the bins in the